French invasion of Russia: Provisions and transportation

 Danzig contained enough provisions to feed 400,000 men for 50 days.
-Breslau, Plock and Wyszogród were turned into grain depots, milling vast quantities of flour for delivery to Thorn, where 60,000 biscuits were produced every day.
+Breslau, Płock, and Wyszogród were turned into grain depots, milling vast quantities of flour for delivery to Thorn, where 60,000 biscuits were produced every day.
 A large bakery was established at Villenberg (Braniewo County).
 50,000 cattle were collected to follow the army.
-After the invasion began, large magazines were constructed at Kovno (Kaunas), Vilna (Vilnius), and Minsk, with the Vilna base having enough rations to feed 100,000 men for 40 days.
+After the invasion began, large magazines were constructed at Kaunas, Vilnius, and Minsk, with the Vilnius base having enough rations to feed 100,000 men for 40 days.
 It also contained 27,000 muskets and 30,000 pairs of shoes, along with brandy and wine.
 Medium-sized depots were established at Vitebsk, Orsha, and Smolensk, and several small ones throughout the Russian interior.
 The French also captured numerous intact Russian supply dumps, which the Russians had failed to destroy or empty, and Moscow itself was filled with food.

 The standard heavy wagons, well-suited for the dense and partially paved road networks of Germany and France, proved too cumbersome for the sparse and primitive Russian dirt tracks, further damaged by the unstable weather.
 Many horses also died during the march towards Vilnius through forests which lacked the necessary fodder, slowing even further the transport of supplies for Napoleon's troops.
 The supply route from Smolensk to Moscow was therefore entirely dependent on light wagons with small loads.
-The problem was worsened by the ever-growing distance between supply dumps and Napeoleon's excessive use of forced marches, which the wagoneers could not keep up with.
+The problem was worsened by the ever-growing distance between supply dumps and Napoleon's excessive use of forced marches, which the wagoneers could not keep up with.
 The weather itself became an issue, where, according to historian Richard K. Riehn:

 The thunderstorms of the 29th [of June] turned into other downpours, turning the tracks—some diarists claim there were no roads in Lithuania—into bottomless mires.
 Wagons sank up to their hubs; horses dropped from exhaustion; men lost their boots.
 Stalled wagons became obstacles that forced men around them and stopped supply wagons and artillery columns.
-Then came the sun which would bake the deep ruts into canyons of concrete, where horses would break their legs and wagons their wheels.
+Then came the sun, which would bake the deep ruts into canyons of concrete, where horses would break their legs and wagons their wheels.